-West Oxfordshire residents are being urged to check their electoral registration details or risk losing their chance to vote on decisions that affect them as the Council starts its Annual household Canvass to check everyone's voting details are up to date
+West Oxfordshire residents are being urged to check their electoral registration details as the Council starts its Annual household Canvass to check everyone's voting details are up to date.

-With local elections taking place in May 2023, this is an opportunity for residents to make sure they can take part.
+With District Council, Parish Council and Police and Crime Commissioner elections taking place in May 2024 and a General Election due soon, this is an opportunity for residents to make sure they can take part.

 Giles Hughes, Electoral Registration Officer at West Oxfordshire District Council, said: “Keep an eye out for communications from us in the coming weeks which will contain information on what you need to do to make sure your household is fully registered for the next election, including updating your household details if needed.

 “The annual canvass is our way of making sure that the information on the electoral register for every address is accurate.
 To make sure you don’t lose your say at the next election, please make sure you respond.